-G is now buying Property 3 for £150,000 but to fund the purchase, will sell his half-share in Property 1 to H. G will keep Property 2 and rent it out.
+G bought Property 3 for £150,000, but to fund the purchase, sold his half-share in Property 1 to H. G kept Property 2 and is renting it out.

 Why?
-Although G has lived in Property 2 since living in Property 1, he can still use the fact he disposed of Property 1 to get within the ‘replacement of main residence’ exception for the purchase of Property 3.
+Although G has lived in Property 2 since living in Property 1, he can still use the fact he disposed of his share in Property 1 to get within the ‘replacement of main residence’ exception for the purchase of Property 3.

-However, because he last lived in Property 1 more than three years ago, he needs to complete this purchase by 26 November 2018.
+However, because he last lived in Property 1 more than three years ago, he needed to complete this purchase by 26 November 2018.